 As previously stated in my Strawberry and Vanilla Coffee Shop Muffins post I love giant muffins.
-Huge domed muffins bursting with flavour to me are the perfect breakfast treat or mid morning pick-me-up.
+These Delicious Giant Very Berry Muffins have huge domes and are bursting with flavour.
+To me are the perfect breakfast treat or mid morning pick-me-up.
 Packed full of fruit these babies definitely hit the spot.

 I had a bag of frozen mixed berries in the freezer, which were screaming out to be used in a muffin batter, raspberries, blueberries, and blackberries.
 You could use any fresh or frozen fruit in this batter it’s that versatile.